 - Tracking changes over time

-But here’s the rub – they struggle with context.
-A tool might flag two legitimate businesses with similar names as duplicates, or miss obvious duplicates because of slight variations in formatting.
+But here’s the catch: they struggle with context.
+A tool might flag two legitimate businesses with similar names as duplicates, or miss obvious duplicates because of small formatting differences.

-Sometimes, you need human eyes on the problem.
-Manual verification becomes important when automated tools hit their limits.
-I’ve seen businesses waste hours chasing false positives because they relied solely on automation.
+Sometimes you need human eyes on the problem, right where Manual verification becomes important when automated tools hit their limits.
+I’ve watched businesses waste hours chasing false positives because they relied on automation alone.

-The key to effective manual verification lies in developing a systematic approach.
-Start by creating a checklist of verification criteria.
-Does the address match when you account for different formatting styles?
-Do the business hours align?
-Are the services offered identical?
+The key to effective manual verification is a systematic approach.
+Start by building a checklist of verification criteria.
+Does the address match once you account for different formatting styles?
+Do the business hours line up?
+Are the services identical?

 Pro Insight: Train your team to look beyond obvious similarities.
 Sometimes duplicates hide behind completely different business names but share the same physical address or phone number.

-Manual verification also allows for nuanced decision-making.
-Maybe two listings represent the same business but serve different purposes – one for the main location and another for a specific department or service.
-Automated tools might flag these as duplicates, but human judgment recognises their distinct value.
+Manual verification also allows for careful decisions.
+Maybe two listings represent the same business but serve different purposes: one for the main location and another for a specific department or service.
+Automated tools might flag these as duplicates, but a person recognises their distinct value.

-Now we’re getting into the technical weeds, but stick with me – this stuff matters more than you might think.
-Data matching algorithms are the brains behind duplicate detection, and understanding how they work helps you optimise your approach.
+Now we’re into the technical weeds, but stick with me, because this matters more than you might think.
+Data matching algorithms are the brains behind duplicate detection, and understanding how they work helps you improve your approach.

 The most common algorithm types include: